Seth Godin on Making Software

-This year, Business of Software Conference USA is in Boston, Oct 1-3 at the Seaport Hotel.
-BPMA is partnering with the conference to offer BPMA members a 20% discount on attendance to an event that attracts leaders from some of the best run and best-known software companies from around the world – use code ‘BPMA’ to register.
+This year, the Business of Software Conference USA is in Boston, Oct 1-3 at the Seaport Hotel.
+BPMA is partnering with the conference to offer BPMA members a 20% discount on registration.
+We invite all of our members to join us at this event, which attracts leaders from some of the best run and best-known software companies from around the world.
+Use code ‘BPMA’ to register.

-Smart, articulate and immensely quotable, we share some of the points Seth Godin raised in this talk that are worth remembering when you build products.
+Smart, articulate and immensely quotable, we share some of the points Seth Godin raised in this talk.
+These are worth remembering when you build products.

-“Make a small promise and wildly over deliver like Google, small box and then great results.”
+“Make a small promise and wildly over deliver like Google.
+Focus on narrow goals and achieve great results instead.”

 “Little things that make the user feel smart really matter in gaining trust.”